Aston Martin's parent company needs new passengers in 2020

 Aston Martin’s parent company hopes to take on some new passengers in 2020.
 They’ll be clambering aboard the luxury carmaker as it careens headlong toward a decisive fork in the road.

 The reputation of Chief Executive Officer Andy Palmer depends in large part on bringing the market value of Aston Martin Lagonda Global Holdings Plc back toward the 4.3 billion pounds ($5.6 billion) where it listed last year, from 1.2 billion pounds currently.
+The only plausible way of doing so is to make a huge success of next year’s launch of the company’s luxury sports-utility vehicle, the DBX.

 Similar CarsFind More Cars